IvanDok13/IvanDok13/README.md

 I am currently looking for my next opportunity so please reach out.

-Assembled more than 50 solid-state laser emitters, conducted many scientific experiments, the results of which contributed to the creation of new devices, designs or units.
-Developed a technique that increased the reliability of the manufactured laser emitters.
-I have experience interacting with oscilloscopes, current probes, photodetectors, multimeters, soldering stations and other devices.

 Worked in related fields as: research associate, optical mechanic, engineer, technician.
 Interacted with the quality control department, testing laboratories, mechanical section, communicated with suppliers, was engaged in product refinement.
 I want to develop in the field of instrumentation.